About me

 Some background

 I studied theoretical computer science at ENS Paris-Saclay between 2018 and 2021.
 During my studies, I completed research internships under Mathieu Hoyrup (2019), Pascal Vanier (2020) and Benjamin Hellouin de Menibus (2021).
 I graduated from M2 MPRI during summer 2021, and I was a research visitor mentored by Ville Salo at the University of Turku (Finland) for the academic year 2021–2022.
-I feel deeply indebted to all of my previous advisors for their very kind supervisions.
+I finally completed my PhD at the Université de Caen (France) between September 2022 and June, 2025 under Pascal Vanier.
+I feel deeply indebted to all of my previous mentors for their very kind supervisions.

 Random trivia

-Outside of research, my interests lie in movies, books, music, tabletop and video games (Celeste, Outer Wilds and Hollow Knight are all awesome, by the way), (Void) Linux-related stuff, long walks and (even longer) discussions with friends.
-I have deep gratitude for those who indulge with me in the time-consuming yet very enjoyable activities. 😃
+Outside of research, my interests lie in movies, books, music, tabletop and video games (Celeste, Outer Wilds and Hollow Knight are peak awesomeness, by the way), (Void) Linux-related stuff, long walks and (even longer) discussions with friends.
+I have deep gratitude for those who indulge with me in these time-consuming yet very enjoyable activities. 😃